tidymodels/tidymodels.org/learn/develop/parameters/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - dials
+  - scales
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: dials and scales.
+To use code in this article,  you will need to install the following packages: dials, scales, and tidymodels.

 Some models and recipe steps contain parameters that dials does not know about.
 You can construct new quantitative and qualitative parameters using `new_quant_param()` or `new_qual_param()`, respectively.
 This article is a guide to creating new parameters.